Jan. 6 panelists: Enough evidence uncovered to indict Trump

 “I think that he knows, his staff knows, the U.S. attorneys know, what’s at stake here,” Raskin said.
 “They know the importance of it, but I think they are rightfully paying close attention to precedent in history as well, as the facts of this case.”

-Garland has not specified whether he would be willing to prosecute, which would be unprecedented and may be complicated in a political election season in which Trump has openly flirted with the idea of running for president again.
+Garland has not specified how he might proceed, which would be unprecedented and may be complicated in a political election season in which Trump has openly flirted with the idea of running for president again.

 No president or ex-president has ever been indicted.